With photos and contributions by Alan Lodge, Tim Malyon, Neil Goodwin, Gareth Morris, Alan Dearling and others.

 Published by Enabler Publications, June 2005.

 ISBN 0 9523316 6 7.

 paperback, £9.95 SPECIAL OFFER (RRP £12.95).

 See bottom of page for details of how to order from the author.
-As of May 2009, my books are also available via PayPal (UK orders only).
+My books are also available via PayPal (UK orders only).
 Please see here for information on how to order a copy from the author from anywhere else in the world.

 On June 1st 1985, a convoy of new travellers, peace protestors, green activists and festival-goers set off from Savernake Forest in Wiltshire to establish the 12th annual free festival at Stonehenge.
 There were around 450 people in total, and they included a number of women and children.